Robbiekruszynski/Nike-React/README.md

 * copy / paste
 * https://github.com/Robbiekruszynski/Nike-React
 * Make sure you're in your Desktop directory
-* clone or download the following .git https://github.com/Robbiekruszynski/Angular-Nike-.git
+* clone or download the following https://github.com/Robbiekruszynski/Nike-React.git
-* Open your terminal and navigate to the nike-clone directory (cd desktop --cd nike-clone)
+* Open your terminal and navigate to the react-nike directory (cd desktop --cd react-nike)
 * Once in your terminal and proper directory run the command `yarn install` (provided you are free of errors continue and run the next command)
 * In the project directory, you can run: